Skip to main content

 Fields tab

 Lists every field in the index schema with its type and a Fast indicator (whether the field is stored in column-oriented storage for efficient ranges, aggregations, and sorting).
 Filter by name to find a specific field.
-This is a read-only view of what Quickwit reports — to change field definitions you must recreate the index in Quickwit.
+This is a read-only view of the index schema.
+To change field definitions, recreate the index from the Create-index form.

 Sources tab